hbroek/reken/documentation/developer-guide/chapter-3.md

 ## 3.4 Render Iterations

-Looping over expressions that can iterate with the `data-if` attribute is a powerful Reken render feature.
+Looping over expressions that can iterate with the `data-for` attribute is a powerful Reken render feature.

 **Example 1: Render 5 div's**